Research demonstrates that AmeriCorps in Rhode Island benefits its members as much as it does the communities they serve.

 Getting the Most from AmeriCorps

-With Rhode Island, and particularly Providence, ranking among the most active AmeriCorps programs in the nation, the state is well positioned to take advantage of the benefits this federally funded program offers.
-The high-intensity volunteers who serve through AmeriCorps provide valuable services in neighborhoods that are most in need.
-They also contribute to the state’s long-term economic and civic health by remaining in state for college and careers and by acting as engaged members of the community.
+With Rhode Island — and particularly Providence — ranking among the most active AmeriCorps programs in the country, the state is well-positioned to capitalize on the benefits offered by this federally funded initiative.
+High-intensity volunteers contribute valuable services in neighborhoods with the greatest need and bolster the state’s long-term economic and civic health by staying in-state for education and employment, and by continuing to engage with their communities.

-One compelling finding from this story is that AmeriCorps benefits its members in much the same way that it benefits the community members it serves.
-In recent years, hundreds of young volunteers from economically and academically disadvantaged backgrounds have gained resources, training, and motivation to succeed in school and become productive members of the workforce.
+A key takeaway from this analysis is that AmeriCorps benefits its members as much as it does the communities they serve.
+Many of these young volunteers come from economically and educationally disadvantaged backgrounds, and through AmeriCorps, they gain the resources, training, and motivation needed to succeed in education and the workforce.

-• Higher education leaders in the state can match the Segal Education Award to help make in-state education affordable for dedicated students.
+Higher education leaders in the state can offer matching funds for the Segal Education Award to help make in-state education affordable for dedicated students.
 For more information, including the benefits of enrolling service alumni and a list of organizations that have made this commitment, see the federal Schools of National Service (footnote 8) initiative.

-• Employers can make national service participation a preferential criterion for employment.
-This benefits employers as well as job candidates who have served, since service provides valuable experience in areas of demonstrated need.
+Employers can prioritize hiring candidates with national service experience, recognizing the valuable skills and experience gained through service.
 For more information, including the benefits of employing national service alumni and a list of organizations that have made this commitment, see the federal Employers of National Service initiative (footnote 9).

-• Nonprofits, municipalities, faith-based organizations, and higher education institutions can apply for federal grants to host AmeriCorps teams.
+Nonprofits, municipalities, faith-based organizations, and academic institutions can apply for federal grants to host AmeriCorps teams.
 Grants help fund recruitment and training of AmeriCorps members working in education, disaster services, health, environmental stewardship, economic opportunity, and service to veterans and military families.

 For additional information or assistance with these actions, contact serveri@ride.ri.gov or visit www.americorpsri.com.